What Is Infrared Thermography?

 Infrared thermography offers a proactive solution to electrical system maintenance with the following advantages:

-- Identifies hidden issues such as loose connections, overloaded circuits, and insulation breakdowns.
+- Early Detection: Identifies hidden issues such as loose connections, overloaded circuits, and insulation breakdowns.

-- Ensures compliance with industry standards like NFPA 70B to enhance workplace safety.
+- Safety & Compliance: Ensures compliance with industry standards like NFPA 70B to enhance workplace safety.

-- Extends the lifespan of electrical components and improves system efficiency.
+- Optimize Efficiency: Extends the lifespan of electrical components and improves system efficiency.

-- Inspections are conducted while equipment’s are energized so no interruption to services are required
+- Maintain Operations: Inspections are conducted while equipment's are energized so no interruption to services are required

 How it Works?